gavlegoat/webpage/content/cs342/homework4.md

 ## Heatmap Prediction

-You should design a CNN model which takes an image as input and predicts a separate heatmap for each class.
+You should design a FCN model which takes an image as input and predicts a separate heatmap for each class.
 (That is, your output should have shape `[B, C, H, W]` where `B` is the batch size `C` is the number of classes, `H` is the height of the input and `W` is the width of the input.)
 Each heatmap should